RequirementEngineering/ch-re-JD154075/SRS.md

 ##   2.3 User Characteristics
 Actors	   | Description|
 --- | --- |
-Laboratory director	   | The laboratory director is the person who is using the program to validate student and faculty registration, setting up activity reports, link activities to outcomes or objectives, add timesheets to support the activities, viewing the progress of students work, and activities of faculty usage of the laboratories and equipment.|
+Laboratory Director	   | The laboratory director is the person who is using the program to validate student and faculty registration, setting up activity reports, link activities to outcomes or objectives, add timesheets to support the activities, viewing the progress of students work, and activities of faculty usage of the laboratories and equipment.|
 Developer	   | The developer can imitate any type of user in the system, can access and modify the database, and has all the privileges of all other user types, he or she is more like a system administrator.|
 Faculty	   | The faculty is the person or people who are using the program to register for an account, access laboratories and equipment, view timesheets linked to an activity, viewing their progress for each activity and overall take.|
 Student	   | The student is the person or people who are using the program to register for an account, access activities, view timesheets linked to an activity, viewing their progress for each activity and overall points.|
+Service Administrators	   | The service administrators is the person or people,who have unrestricted access to service configuration, can perform all service administrative tasks and all operations in managed domain of the school's electrical department.|

 ##   2.4 Constraints
  Constraint	   | Description|
 --- | --- |
+ C-1	   | Must use a service administrator ID as a unique identifier for the installation of the software program.|
- C-1	   | Must use laboratory directo ID as a unique identifier for administrative privileges of the software program.|
+ C-2	   | Must use laboratory directo ID as a unique identifier for administrative privileges of the software program.|
- C-2	   | Must use faculty ID as a unique identifier for a faculty account.|
+ C-3	   | Must use faculty ID as a unique identifier for a faculty account.|
- C-3	   | Must use student ID as a unique identifier for a student account.|
+ C-4	   | Must use student ID as a unique identifier for a student account.|
- C-4	   | All data shall be stored on SQL Engine.|
+ C-5	   | All data shall be stored on SQL Engine.|
- C-5	   | All stored data shall be transferable in case of any manual reset.|
+ C-6	   | All stored data shall be transferable in case of any manual reset.|
- C-6	   | The software program shall not be restricted by any operating system.|
+ C-7	   | The software program shall not be restricted by any operating system.|
- C-7	   | The timesheet report shall be in a template showing school logo and administration when exported to a report.|
+ C-8	   | The timesheet report shall be in a template showing school logo and administration when exported to a report.|
- C-8	   | The software system shall send a weekly reoprt via E-mail to the laboratory director.|
+ C-9	   | The software program shall send a weekly reoprt via E-mail to the laboratory director.|
+ C-10	   | The software program should always be running.|

 ##   2.5 Assumptions and Dependencies
  Assumption	   | Description|